I'm interested in

 Study education (primary or secondary) at Griffith

-From the second year, you can choose to pursue primary or secondary education.
-As part of your studies you’ll undertake professional practice including observation and participation in schools, practice teaching, internships and community field studies every year, ensuring you graduate with a wealth of practical experience and networks.
+You’ll undertake professional practice in every year of your studies, which includes observation and participation in schools, practice teaching, internships and community field studies.
+You’ll graduate with a wealth of practical experience and important networks.

 |Bachelor of Education||Gold Coast